iboB/boost.mixin/README.md

 ## Disclaimer

 This library is *not* an official part of [the Boost libraries collection](http://www.boost.org).
-It will be submitted for review somewhere in late 2013.
+It will be submitted for review by the end of February 2014.

 ## Documentation

-The (still incomplete) documentation is available at [the github page of the library](http://ibob.github.com/boost.mixin/).
+The documentation is available at
+[the github page of the library](http://ibob.github.com/boost.mixin/).

 For questions and comments you can contact the developers at the [Boost developers' malining list](http://lists.boost.org/mailman/listinfo.cgi/boost).